Search blog

 Sensibly, Sensitively, Sensible and Sensitive are written quite similarly and are easy to confuse, but their meanings and uses are completely different.
 In today's article, PREP will explain in detail the concepts, structures of Sensibly, Sensitively, Sensible and Sensitive and a detailed comparison table of these four words.
 Check it out now!

-I. What is Sensible?
+I. What is "Sensible"?
+The Adjective of Logic

 1. Definition

-- I think the sensible thing to do is call and ask for directions.
+I think the sensible thing to do is call and ask for directions.

-- I'm sure Jenny can be relied on - she seems eminently sensible.
+I'm sure Jenny can be relied on - she seems eminently sensible.

-- He is sensible of your kindness.
+He is sensible of your kindness.

-2. The structure of Sensible
+2. The Structure of "Sensible"

 Example |